RADIOGRAPHER FROM EPSOM

 She heard about Mercy Ships while at university.
-‘The stories I read about patients they’ve provided surgery to touched my heart.
-I wanted to use my professional skills to make a difference and offer hope to people in need,’ Mriams explains.
+‘The stories I read about patients they’ve provided surgery for touched my heart.
+I wanted to use my professional skills to make a difference and offer hope to people in need,’ Miriam explains.

-In November Miriam packed her bags and made the long trek from Auckland to Guinea, West Africa for her seven-week tour-of-duty.
-She worked alongside another radiographer onboard.
+So Miriam packed her bags and made the long trek from Auckland to Guinea, West Africa for her seven week tour-of-duty.
+She worked alongside another radiographer on board.
 Miriam’s tasks included performing x-rays on the Mercy Ships patients as part of their pre-surgery assessment, sometimes during their stay, and before they were discharged.

-Miriam attended Sema at ‘week 4 post surgery’ as his major orthopaedic surgery required monitoring.
+Miriam attended patients before and after their surgery as recovery after major surgery requires frequent monitoring.
 ‘I loved taking the discharge x-rays for the children who had received osteotomies (corrective surgery on their legs).
 It was exciting to see them standing straight for the first time.’

-Nabinty had a CT-scan performed by Miriam on her first day at work on board!
-The images were a vital part of her assessment and treatment plan.
-Normally there is only one CAT scan for the entire population 12 million people in Guinea, West Africa and accessing the service at $250 a time is well beyond the reach of the vast majority.
-Miriam’s services doubles that capacity and, as with all mercy Ships services, it is provided free to charge to the patients.
+On her first day, Miriam performed a CT-scan for a patient; the images were a vital part of the assessment and treatment plan.
+This was significant because there is only one CAT scan for the entire population of 12 million people in Guinea, West Africa and accessing the service at $250 a time is well beyond the reach of the vast majority.
+So Miriam’s services on board the hospital ship doubles that capacity and, as with all Mercy Ships services, it is provided free of charge to the patients.